 You’ve got a ton of options for laying out your book file.
 You can use any program that can export a font-embedded PDF, but I strongly recommend using one of the tools I’ve (conveniently) reviewed in the past:

-Parts Of Your Book Layout
+Parts of Your Book Layout

 Let’s quickly review the parts of a book that you design for your book layout.